hantaotaohan/stars/README.md

 ## C

+- [xcape](https://github.com/alols/xcape) - Linux utility to configure modifier keys to act as other keys when pressed and released on their own.
 - [gtk-layer-shell](https://github.com/wmww/gtk-layer-shell) - A library to create panels and other desktop components for Wayland using the Layer Shell protocol
 - [rdrview](https://github.com/eafer/rdrview) - Firefox Reader View as a command line tool
 - [w3m](https://github.com/tats/w3m) - Debian's w3m: WWW browsable pager